 Puppets are always fun!
 Create your own puppets to role-play scenarios, make your own plays, and reenact events in a book you are reading.

 Screens off, brains on!
 As long as your health and the weather allow for it, take some time each day to get outside to enjoy the fresh air.
 Use these activity ideas as starters to creating your own outdoor FUN:

 - Turn a walk into a scavenger hunt!
 Use this free printable for ideas or create your own hunt specific to your region and season.

 - Craft a nifty pair of magnifying glasses by rolling strips of trimmer, borders, or paper to help with the search!

-- Make Little Explorers Binoculars and bird-watch.
-What are they doing?
-Where are they going?
-Take notes and when you’re back inside, continue your research so you can tell teach your family about your flying friend.
+- Take notes and when you’re back inside, continue your research so you can tell teach your family about your flying friend.